Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 As per Lemmas \ref{lem:addstates} and \ref{lem:addsymbols}, states and tape symbols have been added to both $M_{BC}$ and $M_{check}$ to ensure that they have the same set of symbols and the same tape alphabet.
 The previous section assumed a single track Turing Machine when in fact both Tracks $5$ and $6$ are Turing Machine tapes.
 Thus, the tape symbols for the Turing Machine consists of the set $\Gamma = \Sigma \times \{0, 1\}$, where $\Sigma$ is the set of symbols for Track $5$.
 The Turing Machines will always have the property that the state of Track $6$ is never changed, so if the current symbol is some $a \in \Gamma$ which represents states $[x,1]$ on Tracks $5$ and $6$, then the symbol written will always be of the form $[y,1]$.
 In the next section, we will need to add a duplicate copy of every $q_L \in Q_L$ in order to execute the left-moving TM steps.
 Let $Q'_L$ denote the set of added states.

-Here are the standard basis states for the part of the Hilbert space of each particle corresponding to Tracks $4$, $5$, and $6$. \begin{itemize} \item The standard basis states for Track $4$ are $\{\blank, \Dblank\} \cup Q \cup Q'_R$. \item The set of standard basis states for Track $5$ is $\Sigma$. \item The standard basis states for Track $6$ are $\{0,1\}$. \end{itemize}
+Here are the standard basis states for the part of the Hilbert space of each particle corresponding to Tracks $4$, $5$, and $6$. \begin{itemize} \item The standard basis states for Track $4$ are $\{\blank, \Dblank\} \cup Q \cup Q'_L$. \item The set of standard basis states for Track $5$ is $\Sigma$. \item The standard basis states for Track $6$ are $\{0,1\}$. \end{itemize}

-We will add Type I terms that will give an energy penalty to any standard basis state for the computation tracks that do not correspond to a well-defined Turing Machine configuration.
-These constraints will enforce the condition that: \begin{definition} {\bf [Well-Formed Computation Configurations]} Let $C_N$ denote the set of standard basis states for the computation tracks in which the state of Track $4$ has the form: $\leftBr \Dblank^* (Q + Q'_R) \blank^* \rightBr$.
+We will add Type I terms that will give an energy penalty to any standard basis state for the computation tracks that do not correspond to a well-defined Turing Machine configuration. \begin{definition} Let $C_N$ denote the set of standard basis states for the computation tracks of a 1D chain of length $N$ in which the state of Track $4$ has the form: $\leftBr \Dblank^* (Q + Q'_R) \blank^* \rightBr$.
 These are the well-formed computation configurations. \end{definition}

-\begin{definition} Let $h_{wf-co}$ denote the Hamiltonian terms with the constraints that give an energy penalty for any state for Tracks $4$ that is not well-formed. \end{definition}
+\begin{definition} Let $h_{wf-co}$ denote the Hamiltonian terms with the constraints that give an energy penalty for any state of the computation tracks that is not well-formed. \end{definition}